DannasCornell/html-assignment-starter-302-03/README.md

 a student receives on this assignment will have the following components:

-- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Java program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
+- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a HTML program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
   Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of